rishi23root/url-Shortner/README.md

  - [ ] update the redirect path after that
  <!-- -[ ] make component for the table with serverside rendering and pagination -->
  <!-- -[ ] mask the /login and /register page to the admin/pages -->

+## fixes
+ - [x] update metatags for teh pages and update the logos for the pages and title for the pages
+ - [x] update redirect to new page